magland/mountainsort_experiments/sandbox/001-2016_08_26/synthetic_tests/README.txt

 Be sure that the following are installed and setup properly
 	mountainlab
 	nodejs
+	If needed do this:
+		> sudo ln -s /usr/bin/nodejs /usr/bin/node

 For the tabulation step you need the console.table module.
 Run:
 	> npm install console.table